Is Texas a Community Property State?

 Because inheritance is separate property, it is generally not subject to division in a divorce.
 This is not always the case, however.

-Mixing inheritance with other community property so as to blur the line between the two may result in that inheritance becoming community property.
-This commonly occurs when spouses commingle inheritance funds in a joint bank account, for example.
+Mixing inheritance with other community property to blur the line between the two may result in that inheritance becoming community property.
+For example, this commonly occurs when spouses commingle inheritance funds in a joint bank account.

-In general, whenever separate property becomes difficult or impossible to separate from community property, it becomes community property.
+In general, it becomes community property whenever separate property becomes difficult or impossible to separate from community property.
 As a result, keeping inheritance entirely apart from community property is important to maintaining the “separateness” of that property.

 Division of Texas Community Property in Divorce

-Because TX is a community property state, upon divorce property is divided pursuant to community property laws in Texas.
-However, persons going through the divorce process under Texas community property laws may hold misconceptions about property division.
+Because TX is a community property state, upon divorce, the property is divided under community property laws in Texas.
+However, people going through the divorce process under Texas community property laws may have misconceptions about property division.

 While a fair division may be a 50/50 split, that isn’t necessarily true.
 What kind of division is “fair” depends on the circumstances of the marriage.